AngeloEsam/student-dashboard/README.md

 # 📝 student dashboard (MERN Stack)

-This is a full-stack student dashboard built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js).
+This is a full-stack student dashboard built using the **MERN** stack (MongoDB, Express.js, React.js, Node.js, typescript).
 CRUD operations on quizzes and announcement.

 ## 📦 Features